 Type Four — The Individualist

 Type four is the individualist but feeling like they are a part of the world is the key to Thankfulness.
-It’s finding the calm sea of emotion and life that enables movement to the Serenity of type one and the strength to move towards the trust of Love within type two.
+It’s finding the calm sea of emotion and life enables movement to the Serenity of type one.
+At the same time gaining the strength to move towards the trust of Love within type two.

 Type Five — The Investigator